jeeb/avisynth/distrib/Readme/readme_history.txt

   - WeaveColumns: 10-16bit,float,RGB48/64,PlanarRGB(A)
   - AddAlphaPlane: fix function parameter type list, clip type did not work
-  - Internals: add SubframePlanarA to IScriptEnvirontment2 for frames with alpha plane
+  - Internals: add SubframePlanarA to IScriptEnvirontment2 for frames with alpha plane General note: unlike IScriptEnvironment (that is rock solid for the time beeing), IScriptEnvironment2 is still not final.
+    It is used within Avisynth+ core, but is also published in avisynth.h.
+    It contains avs+ specific functions, that could not be stuffed into IScriptEnvironment without killing compatibility.
+    Although it changes rarely, your plugin may not work with Avisynth+ versions after a change

   - SwapUV: YUVA support
   - ConvertToRGB32/64: copy alpha from YUVA
   - SeparateRows,SeparateFields: PlanarRGB(A),YUVA support